 As a dental hygienist, first browse the user-friendly Top 10 List of Updated Internet Tips below.
-Later browse the associated webpage DH Links where you can find out about Career and Schools, Associations, and Patient Information, as well as Research and other related Healthcare Pages; this Guide is cited on ADHAs Important Links on their Resource Page ~ Under 'Sites by Dental Hygienists’.
+Later browse the associated webpage DH Links where you can find out about Career and Schools, Associations, and Patient Information, as well as Research and other related Healthcare Pages; this Guide is cited on ADHAs under Important Links on their Resource Page and then under 'Sites by Dental Hygienists’.
 See also an article on Webinars for CE by Margaret.

 Top 10 List of Updated Internet Tips